 But continuously rolling out new digital experiences can create issues that impact your customers and undermine your efforts to keep them happy.

-- 54.9% of respondents who indicated that their customers have weekly degradations in their digital experiences reported that their organization delivers new releases weekly.
+- 36.2% of respondents indicated that their customers have weekly degradations in their digital experiences

-- 56.9% of respondents who indicated that their customers have daily degradations in their digital experiences reported that their organization delivers several new releases per day.
+- 20.8% of respondents indicated that their customers have daily degradations in their digital experiences

 An increasing number of customer-impacting issues can’t be good for the customer experience, so addressing those issues quickly becomes even more important.

 Here’s the rub: In today’s environments, it’s not just the IT Ops teams that fight those fires.
 More and more, the same teams who are developing the new services are also responsible for managing incidents.
 The survey unveiled that nearly half of development team leads indicate their developers spend more than 50% of their time manually addressing incidents.